-2) Resolution at the Board of Directors on July 17, 2015
+2) Resolution at the Board of Directors meeting on July 17, 2015

-2) Resolution at the Board of Directors on July 17, 2015 Date of resolution March 26, 2013 Category and number of eligible persons (persons) Director of the Company: 1 Number of stock acquisition rights (units) 50 (Note) 1 Class, description and number of underlying shares (shares) Common stock 100,000 (Note) 2 Amount to be paid upon exercise of stock acquisition rights (yen) 1 Exercise period of stock acquisition rights From August 3, 2015 to August 2, 2045 Issue price and the amount of capital stock to be increased by issuance of shares upon exercise of stock acquisition rights (yen) Issue price: 1 Amount of capital stock to be increased: 0.5 Conditions for exercise of stock acquisition rights Holders of stock acquisition rights may exercise their right within ten days from the following day of retirement from directorship during the exercise period.
+2) Resolution at the Board of D birectors meeting on July 17, 2015 Date of resolution March 26, 2013 Category and number of eligible persons (persons) Director of the Company: 1 Number of stock acquisition rights (units) 50 (Note) 1 Class, description and number of underlying shares (shares) Common stock 100,000 (Note) 2 Amount to be paid upon exercise of stock acquisition rights (yen) 1 Exercise period of stock acquisition rights From August 3, 2015 to August 2, 2045 Issue price and the amount of capital stock to be increased by issuance of shares upon exercise of stock acquisition rights (yen) Issue price: 1 Amount of capital stock to be increased: 0.5 Conditions for exercise of stock acquisition rights Holders of stock acquisition rights may exercise their right within ten days from the following day of retirement from directorship during the exercise period.
 Assignment of stock acquisition rights Stock acquisition rights cannot be assigned or pledged as collateral.
-Issuance of stock acquisition rights associated with the Company's restructuring When approval is granted for proposals i), ii), or iii) below at the Company's Annual General Meeting of Shareholders (or by resolution of the Company's Board of Directors if a resolution of the Annual General Meeting of Shareholders is not required), the Company shall grant stock acquisition rights of the stock company specified below according to the ratio of the restructuring. i) Proposal for the approval of a merger agreement in which the Company will become the extinct company Surviving company (in case of absorption-type merger) or newly formed company (in case of consolidation-type merger) ii) Proposal for the approval of a split agreement or a split plan in which the Company will become a split company Stock company succeeding to all or part of the rights and obligations relating to its business held by the stock company effecting the absorption-type company split (in case of absorption-type company split) or stock company to be incorporated by the incorporation-type company split (in case of incorporation-type company split) iii) Proposal for the approval of a share exchange agreement or a share transfer plan in which the Company will become a wholly owned subsidiary Stock company acquiring all outstanding shares of the stock company effecting the share exchange or stock company to be incorporated by the share transfer
+Issuance of stock acquisition rights associated with the Company's restructuring When approval is granted for proposals i), ii), or iii) below at the Company's Annual General Meeting of Shareholders (or by resolution of the Company's Board of Directors if a resolution of the Annual General Meeting of Shareholders is not required), the Company shall grant stock acquisition rights of the stock company specified below according to the ratio of the restructuring. i) Proposal for the approval of a merger agreement in which the Company will become the extinct company Surviving company (in case of absorption-type merger) or newly formed company (in case of consolidation-type merger) ii) Proposal for the approval of a split agreement or a split plan in which the Company will become a split company Stock company succeeding to all or part of the rights and obligations relating to its business held by the stock company effecting the absorption-type company to be incorporated by the incorporation-type company split (in case of incorporation-type company split) iii) Proposal for the approval of a share exchange agreement or a share transfer plan in which the Company will become a wholly owned subsidiary Stock company acquiring all outstanding shares of the stock company effecting the share exchange or stock company to be incorporated by the stock company split for the approval of a share exchange agreement or a share transfer plan in which the Company will become a wholly owned subsidiary Stock company acquiring all outstanding shares of the stock company effecting the share exchange or stock company to be incorporated by the stock company split

-^{} The information above is as of December 31, 2022 and remains the same as of February 28, 2023.
+The information above is as of December 31, 2023 and remains the same as of February 29, 2024.